Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 970 should perform a little bit faster than the Geforce GTX 760 overall. (explain)
+Memory BandwidthThe GeForce GTX 970 should in theory perform a little bit faster than the Geforce GTX 760 in general. (explain)

-Texel RateThe GeForce GTX 970 will be a little bit (more or less 16%) faster with regards to anisotropic filtering than the Geforce GTX 760. (explain)
+Texel RateThe GeForce GTX 970 will be just a bit (approximately 16%) more effective at texture filtering than the Geforce GTX 760. (explain)

-Pixel RateThe GeForce GTX 970 is much (about 114%) better at full screen anti-aliasing than the Geforce GTX 760, and able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 970 is much (about 114%) better at FSAA than the Geforce GTX 760, and also able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison